Cidan/code-server-environment/README.md

 ```
 ## Language Support

-As of right now, the following languages are supported:
+As of right now, the following languages and frameworks are supported:

 * C
 * C++